cucapra/diospyros/src/dios-egraphs/Diospyros/README.md

 where `llvm-tests/a.c` is the path to any test file.

+To build and run the Clang pass, with optimization, use the Makefile command:

+    $ make run-opt test=llvm-tests/a.c

+where `llvm-tests/a.c` is the path to any test file.

+To build and see emitted LLVM IR code, , with optimization, use the Makefile command:

+$ make run-opt test=llvm-tests/a.c

+where, again, `llvm-tests/a.c` is the path to any test file.

 To emit the generated LLVM IR code, either unoptimized or optimized:

     $ make emit test=llvm-tests/a.c